diejuse/bashblitz/README.md

 How to play?

 1. Download bashblitz.sh
+        (last uploaded August 6, 2021)
-2. Open a terminal (tty or pty) and go to the path where you downloaded the file.
+3. Open a terminal (tty or pty) and go to the path where you downloaded the file.
-3.     sh bashblitz.sh
+4.     bash bashblitz.sh

 Features:
 - It displays correctly on TTY and PTY.